CloudLabsAI-Azure/Azure-VMware-Solution/Module-1-AVS-Connectivity.md

    ![Continue](Images/continue-unsafe-vcenter-url.jpg)

-4. You will see that now you can launch the vsphere client (HtML5) successfully now.
-After launching vsphere client you will have to click on **Advance** button and then procees with unsafe link.
+4. You will see that now you can launch the vSphere client (HtML5) successfully now.
+After launching vSphere client you will have to click on **Advance** button and then proceed with unsafe link.
 You will see the **VMware vSphere** login screen now.

    ![Continue](Images/vmware-vsphere-login-page.jpg)

-18. Repeat same steps to access NSX-T Manager using the Web Client URL.
+5. Repeat same steps to access NSX-T Manager using the Web Client URL.
     * https://10.10.0.3/

     ![NSX-T-Manager](Images/NSX-T-Manager.jpg)